rsamuellld/HealthCare_test/README.md

-# CMS Hospitals Data Downloader
+# For CMS Hospitals Data Downloader by Raymond Samuel

-This Python project downloads datasets related to the theme **"Hospitals"** from the CMS provider data metastore API, processes their CSV files by converting column headers to snake_case, and saves the cleaned CSVs locally.
+This Python project downloads datasets related to the the hospitals via API call.
+This  processes their CSV files by converting column headers to the snake_case, and saves the cleaned CSVs locally.

 ---